metabrainz/picard-docs/appendices/command_line.rst

 .. option:: -P, --no-plugins

-   do not load any plugins
+   do not load any plugins (starts a stand-alone instance)

+.. option:: -s, --stand-alone-instance

+   force Picard to create a new, stand-alone instance

 .. option:: -v, --version